-Figure 1: Formulae for NOPAT
+Figure 1: How To Calculate NOPAT

 Below are the primary accounting distortions in reported financial statements that require economic translation and adjustment for the NOPAT calculation.